janogelin/pytt/mini_webserver/README.md

 ```sh
 docker pull jangelinav/mini_webserver:latest
 docker run -p 8881:8881 jangelinav/mini_webserver:latest

 ```
+Obviously you can mount any host directory with ex: `-v ~/tmp/public_html:/srv/public_html`

 This will serve files from the default `public_html` directory on port 8881.